 How to Use the Paris Metro

-The most commonly used means of transport in Paris is the metro.
-Knowing how to use it is essential for getting the most out of your stay and visiting all the attractions the city has to offer.
+The most commonly used form of transport in Paris is the metro.
+Knowing how to use it is essential if you want to make the most of your stay and visit all the attractions the city has to offer.

 The first thing you need to know is that tickets for the Paris Metro can be purchased: